firatozdemir/oadat-evaluate/README.md

 - train the presented models from scratch for each task
 - batch evaluate a given serialized model (pretrained or your own) on corresponding OADAT test set for all presented metrics.

-For more information on downloading datasets proposed within the scope of this work (MSFD, SWFD, SCD), check [github.com/berkanlafci/datoat](https://github.com/berkanlafci/datoat).
+For more information on downloading datasets proposed within the scope of this work (MSFD, SWFD, SCD), check [github.com/berkanlafci/oadat](https://github.com/berkanlafci/oadat).

 ___
 ## Load presented pretrained models:

 A demo file showcasing how to load and evaluate any of the pretrained models is shown in file [demo.ipynb](notebooks/load_pretrained_models.ipynb).
 The repository contains a sample for each task for each dataset for which one can see how to evaluate a pretrained model for a given sample without needing to download the whole dataset.
 This can also be checked on an interactive [renku session](https://renkulab.io/projects/firat.ozdemir/oa-armsim/sessions/new?autostart=1).
+The sample images are created using function [save_single_sample_for_each_task_to_repo](src/utils.py), which selects 1000th item from test set.

 ___
 ## Train models from scratch